Consulting

 How do I know if a consulting firm is actually a Microsoft partner?

 Search the Microsoft Solution Partner directory at partner.microsoft.com.
 Verify the firm's specific designations and specializations.
 Ask to see their partner agreement and any specialization badges.
-Be wary of firms that claim "Microsoft Gold Partner" — that designation was retired in 2022 and replaced with Solutions Partner designations.
+Be wary of firms that claim "Microsoft Solutions Partner" — that designation was retired in 2022 and replaced with Solutions Partner designations.

 What should I do if the project goes wrong?